nadiabaig/Haplotyping_linked_reads_tetraploids_PotatoTools/README.md

 1. Overall haplotyping for tetraploids is both memory and time intensive task.
 2. It takes roughly 30-40 hours (Hap10's pipeline) on HPC.
 3. Assembly requires more than 80 hrs-- Can't say how much exactly at the moment as the scripts are still in processing on cluster.
+4. SDhap is difficult to install on our hpc.